 Rules and Timelines

-Please note the Aurora Gavel is not ready for travels yet, we are customizing a tag for it. but, if you see a gavel in our possession at the bottom of this page, read the rules and we will see you soon!
+Please note that Aurora Gavel is not ready for travel yet, we are customizing a tag for it. but, if you see a gavel in our possession at the bottom of this page, read the rules and we will see you soon!

 LODGES OUTSIDE OF THE COMMONWEALTH OF MASSACHUSETTS WILL NOT BE ELIGIBLE TO CAPTURE THE AURORA GAVEL, OR ANY OTHER GAVELS WE HAVE IN POSSESSION.

-1. This Aurora gavel is for the use of the Masonic Lodges within the Commonwealth of Massachusetts Districts only (It may not be used in Massachusetts Masonic Chile, Cuba or Panama) It is not to travel out of the state.
+1. This Aurora gavel is for the use of the Masonic Lodges within the Commonwealth of Massachusetts Districts only (It may not be used in Massachusetts Masonic Japan, Chile, Cuba, or Panama) It is not to travel out of the state.

 3. The gavel can only be obtained during a stated legal masonic meeting; it cannot be requested or presented to other groups The gavels can be presented or obtained at either at Stated or Called Communications.
 Under no circumstances is the “Installation of Officers” or a “Funeral Lodge” to be considered for presenting or obtaining a gavel.

 4. The gavel must be asked for by the visiting brethren during the meeting to obtain it.
-Stand, speak your name, lodge and district, ask for your group to be escorted to the East.
+Stand, speak your name, lodge, and district, and ask for your group to be escorted to the East.